jhvanderschee/jekyllcodex/_without-plugin/search-lunr.md

 This search relies on a local index.
 It uses the Lunr.js script to search.

-[expand]

 {% include search-lunr.html %}

-[/expand]

 ### Installation

 Step 1.
-Download the file [search-lunr.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/search-lunr.html) and change the domain name
+Download the file [search-lunr.html](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/_includes/search-lunr.html)
 <br />Step 2.
 Save the file in the '_includes' directory of your project
 <br />Step 3.
 Add the following statement to your layout where you want the search box to appear: